-Hubbell, a Republican, was the representative for Michigan's 9th congressional district from 1881 to 1883.
+Hubbell was the representative for Michigan’s 9th congressional district and was a Republican.
+He served from 1881 to 1883.

 From Dec 1873 to Mar 1883, Hubbell missed 645 of 1,967 roll call votes, which is 32.8%.
 This is on par with the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1875-Mar 1876||60||8||13.3%||44th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.